Comparing Multi-tenancy Options in Kubernetes

 In this scenario, the challenge is that policies such as Quotas and NetworkPolicies are applied to the namespace, not the team (tenant) working on both projects simultaneously.

+Kubernetes doesn’t have a concept of the tenant.
+However, you can get close by copying resources across the namespace.
 And that happens when you install the Hierarchical Namespace Controller (HNC) in your cluster.

-#Hierarchical Namespace Controller
+Hierarchical Namespace Controller

 Let’s have a look at an example.